restatedev/documentation/docs/deploy/cluster.md

 [bifrost.replicated-loglet]
 # Replicate the data to 2 nodes.
 This requires that the cluster has at least 2 nodes to
 # become operational.
 If the cluster has at least 3 nodes, then it can tolerate 1 node failure.
-default-replication-property = 2
+default-log-replication = 2

 [metadata-server]
-# To tolerate node failures, use the embedded metadata server
+# To tolerate node failures, use the replicated metadata server
-type = "embedded"

-[metadata-store-client]
-# Use the embedded metadata store
-type = "embedded"
+type = "replicated"

+[metadata-client]
 # List all the advertised addresses of the nodes that run the metadata-server role
 addresses = ["ADVERTISED_ADDRESS", "ADVERTISED_ADDRESS_NODE_X"]